jordanvolz/lolpop/docs/src/configuration.md

 Configuration is a large part of the lolpop experience.
 Components, pipelines, and runners should all be designed in a generic manner and expose specific decisions via configuration.
-I.E. when designing an integration, try to avoid using any hard-coded values and instead opt to allow users to specify via configuration.
+I.E. when designing an integration, try to avoid using any hard-coded values and instead opt to allow users to customize behavior via configuration.
 You should also anticipate what pieces of your integration will need to be flexible and defined at runtime by the user.

 We would expect that almost every integration would allow some sort of configuration.
 For example, a model trainer should allow users to specify parameters to pass into the model training library, a data connector should allow users to specify the location of the data, a model training pipeline should specify which metric to optimize for, etc.